Grammy-winning rapper Lil Durk charged with orchestrating 2022 Los Angeles killing

 Grant, Jones, Lindsey, Wilson and Houston were arrested Thursday in Chicago on conspiracy to commit murder-for-hire charges.
 No attorney information was immediately available for those men in court records.

 After their arrests, Corcoran wrote, Durk booked two flights from South Florida airports — one to Dubai and one to Switzerland.
-He then booked a private flight to Italy, but was arrested in Miami before he could board that flight.
+He then booked a private flight to Italy, but was arrested in Miami before he could board it.

 Durk and the other defendants are being held pending their transfer to Los Angeles.